About Us

 Patricia Valverde, PhD, MPH

-Patti Valverde HeadshotPatricia Valverde is the program’s Director.
-She is an instructor in the Community and Behavioral Health Department of the Colorado School of Public Health.
+Patti Valverde HeadshotPatricia Valverde (she/her) is the program’s Principal Investigator.
+She is director of the MPH program and an Associate Professor at the Colorado School of Public Health at the University of Northern Colorado.
 Dr. Valverde has extensive experience in research and program management in the areas of community outreach and patient navigation.
 She is a leader in local, national, and international patient navigation efforts.
 Locally in Denver, she has managed the Denver Patient Navigator Research Program (PNRP) and been an instructor and curriculum developer for the Community College of Denver Community Health Worker Certificate program.
 As a national leader in patient navigation, Dr. Valverde has been an instructor and curriculum developer for the National ACS/PNRP training program and provided training and consultation to patient navigator programs across the country.
 Internationally, Dr. Valverde has been invited to provide patient navigator training in Mexico City, Mexico and Sao Paolo, Brazil.

 Jodi Drisko, MSPH